klsember-gh/repo-branch-protect/README.md

 ### Setting Up the Server

-Clone the repository using, and install the necessary dependencies using:
+Clone the repository and install the necessary dependencies using:

 ```bash
 pip install -r requirements.txt